Sacrafex/OpenPUC/README.md

-# Open Programming Utility Console
+# Open Programming Utility Console - Created for FRC
 Yeah, I'm lazy, but yes, it will be avaliable before season